withastro/astro/packages/integrations/markdoc/README.md

 #### Using client-side UI components

-The `components` prop does not support the `client:` directive for hydrating components.
+Today, the `components` prop does not support the `client:` directive for hydrating components.
 To embed client-side components, create a wrapper `.astro` file to import your component and apply a `client:` directive manually.

 This example wraps a `Aside.tsx` component with a `ClientAside.astro` wrapper: